parthxnarula/NolanVerse-AI/README.md

 of storytelling, or both – and I hope you find something to resonate with in this list.

 Question.
-Can you tell me about the cinematography techniques that you use in your movies Response.
+Can you tell me about the cinematography techniques that you use in your movies?

+Response.
 The art of cinematography!
 It's a crucial aspect of filmmaking, as it can elevate the emotional impact of a scene, create atmosphere, and shape the overall tone of the film.
 In my opinion, cinematography is often